Skip to content

 How Long Does Cocaine Stay in Your System?
 How Long Does Cocaine Stay in Urine?
 Detecting Coke in Drug Tests chart and infographic is provided with compliments of the We Level Up addiction treatment center team.

 How long does cocaine stay in your system?
-Cocaine and its metabolites will appear in urine 3 to 6 hours after the previous use, regardless of how it was ingested.
+Cocaine and its metabolites will appear in urine 3 – 6 hours after use, regardless of how it was consumed.

-Remember that individual results vary and that detection times can depend on the drug test sensitivity.
+Cocaine’s detection times can depend on the drug test sensitivity.
 Cocaine and other drugs have risks and health consequences, including addiction, overdose, and other medical complications.
 Therefore, it’s always best to avoid drug use altogether.
-If you are struggling with drug addiction, seeking professional help and support is recommended.
+If you are suffering from drug addiction, getting professional help and support is advised.

 How Long Does Cocaine Stay in Your System?

-Another critical factor is the method of testing.
-Cocaine and its primary metabolite, benzoylecgonine, have a range of detection windows based on the test applied.
+Another critical element is the process of testing.
+Cocaine and its direct metabolite, benzoylecgonine, have a field of detection window based on the drug test involved.

-Blood and saliva testing will reveal cocaine usage for 12 to 36 hours after the last use; sweat will contain evidence for several weeks; hair testing can reveal a history of cocaine usage for up to 90 days.
+Blood and saliva testing will indicate Cocaine usage for about 2 days.
+Whereas sweat will retain the proof of Cocaine use for several weeks, hair tests can reveal a record of cocaine use for up to 3 months.
 But, this time range can vary with heavy use.
 See the below “How Long Does Cocaine Stay in Your System Chart” for the time in your system by Cocaine drug test, including urine, blood, hair, and saliva.

 How Long is Cocaine in Your System Chart